-Many of these children with medical complexities are at higher risk for severe illness from COVID-19 than other children, according to the CDC.
-These children also stand to lose the most by being out of the classroom, through the loss of in-person therapy services and unavoidable changes to special education plans.
+Many children with medical complexities are at higher risk for severe illness from COVID-19 than other children, according to the Centers for Disease Control (CDC).
+These children also stand to lose the most by being out of the classroom, due to the loss of in-person therapy services and unavoidable changes to special education plans.

 “It can be very stressful, and I can understand that it’s tough to decide whether you should send your child back to school or keep them in a virtual learning environment,” said Dr. Anup Patel, the section chief of neurology at Nationwide Children’s Hospital and president-elect of the Child Neurology Foundation.
 “I can’t really tell you the right answer — there is no right answer for all children.
 That is a very unique decision that has to be made amongst the family.”

-“My oldest is in 11th Grade.
-I have a 10th Grader, an 8th Grader, and my daughter with Dravet Syndrome is in 5th Grade,” she said.
+“My daughter with Dravet Syndrome is in 5th Grade,” said Heather Johnson, who also has three other older children.
 “If I decide I want to keep her home to protect her and I send my other kids back, am I exposing her the same anyways?”

 “The reason for keeping the child home is going to factor significantly into this,” Dr. DiGiovine said.
 “If a child is staying home because of an immunocompromised status, for example, I do think it would be important for the child to isolate as much as possible from others who have had broader contact beyond the immediate family.”